Skip to main content

 Summary

-Message Trace support on Microsoft Graph API is now in Public Preview, offering a modern REST-based experience for Exchange Online email tracing.
-It replaces legacy Reporting Web Service endpoints, which will retire starting April 6, 2026.
-Admins and developers should plan migration before then; no user impact expected.
+Message Trace support on Microsoft Graph API is now in Public Preview, replacing legacy Reporting Web Service endpoints starting April 8, 2026.
+Admins and developers should migrate scripts and automation to the new RESTful API before retirement begins.
+General Availability rollout starts late January 2026.

 Details